ByteLandTechnology/ink-canvas/docs/api/interfaces/InkCanvasProps.md

 > `optional` **rows**: `number`

-Fixed number of rows for the terminal.
+Fixed number of rows for the terminal

-If not provided, the terminal will automatically fit to the container's height.
+If provided, the terminal will use this exact row count instead of auto-fitting to the container height.

+#### See

+[cols](#cols) for remarks on auto-fitting behavior

 ---